Destinations Greece The Cyclades Mykonos

 Must orderthe sushi platter + sunset DJ set

-At Santa Marina, a Luxury Collection Resort on the private Ornos peninsula — the Buddha-Bar group's Mykonos outpost, pan-Asian on a terrace cantilevered over the bay.
-Sunset DJ set from 6 p.m.; dinner from 7.30.
-The Ornos splurge — easier to book than Matsuhisa or Beefbar, almost the same scene, slightly less Town-circuit pull.
+At Santa Marina, a Luxury Collection Resort on the private Ornos peninsula: the Buddha-Bar group's Mykonos outpost, pan-Asian on a terrace cantilevered over the bay.
+Sunset DJ set from 6 p.m., dinner from 7.30.
+The Ornos splurge, easier to book than Matsuhisa or Beefbar, almost the same scene, with slightly less Town-circuit pull.

 Santa Marina · OrnosPan-AsianDJ from 6 p.m.

-InsiderTwo moves in one night: DJ set on the terrace from 6, dinner from 7:30.
-Reserve either way — it turns into an open-air club by midnight and the walk-in line isn’t worth it.
+InsiderTwo things in one night: a DJ set on the terrace from 6, dinner from 7:30.
+Reserve either way, since it turns into an open-air club by midnight and the walk-in line isn't worth it.
 Easier to book than Matsuhisa or Beefbar for the same crowd.

 Beach Clubs